junjiemars/nore/README.md

 download [Git Bash](https://git-scm.com/downloads), select 'unix compatible tools' when installing.

-Another way to try and play is to clone [Nore Lessons](https://github.com/junjiears/nore_lessons) then go.

 ### Workflow
 Write your makefile first, and configure or version files if neccessery.